Before the Hearing

 If you have any evidence or documents you would like to use, you must provide copies to all interested parties listed in your hearing packet before the date of the hearing.
 Additionally, be sure to thoroughly read the hearing packet.

 Hearings begin at the same time stated on the Notice of Hearing and typically last about an hour.
 If you are participating in person, arrive at least 15 minutes early so that you have enough time to check in for the hearing.
-If you are participating by telephone, call at the time indicated on the Notice of Hearing.

 Review the information in the hearing packet before the hearing and be sure to have it with you for the hearing.
 If you have witnesses, bring them with you or provide their names and telephone numbers to the hearing officer.

 The hearing officer will explain the hearing process and the issues to be discussed in the hearing.
 The hearing officer will also question the parties and witnesses.
 You may question the other parties and they may question you.
 After all testimony is taken, the hearing officer will conclude the hearing.
 More>

 The hearing officer issues a written decision that is mailed as soon as possible to all interested parties.
 If you disagree with a hearing officer's decision, you may appeal that decision to the Industrial Claim Appeals Office.

 Colorado Division of Unemployment Insurance Appeals | 303-318-9299 | 1-800-405-2338 | Fax 303-318-9248 | Contact Us